Requesting a Letter of Accommodation

-Students registered with Learning Disability Services (LDS) with a permanent disability who DO NOT need changes to their academic accommodations, must complete a LDS Request for Letters of Accommodation Form to request their Letters of Accommodation.
-Academic accommodations will be approved for the academic year ( e.g. September 2017 to August 2018) when Letters of Accommodation are generated.
+Students registered with Learning Disability Services (LDS) with a permanent disability who DO NOT need changes to their academic accommodations, must complete a LDS Request for Letter of Accommodation Form to request a letter.
+Academic accommodations will be approved for the academic year ( e.g. September 2017 to August 2018) when the Letter of Accommodation is generated.

-Students who are registered with LDS with a temporary disability, or those would like to discuss changes to their accommodations, should call our office to schedule an appointment with their Disability Counsellor.
+Students who are registered with LDS with a temporary disability, or those would like to discuss changes to their accommodations, should call our office to schedule an appointment with their Disabilities Counsellor.

 Hours of operation and contact information are available from our Contact Us page.